5:30pm - 10:30pm

 Irish settlers of yesteryear.
 When visitors take a break from singing along to Irish

-ballads they can try the Dublin Deli (corned beef sandwich), Blarney Bacon, non-alcoholic
+ballads they can try the Blarney Bacon, and Potato Skins.

 American classics such as Brisket Biscuits and Fat Bread (an English muffin